nuruddinsyah/need_resume/README.md

 }
 ```

-How about to get back data from a screen?
+How about to get data from a screen?
 Just use `resume.data` and `resume.source`:

 ```dart
 import 'package:flutter/material.dart';